Rowan-Dongen/GameTracker/README.md

 ```

 ##  :wrench: Development
-If you want other people to contribute to this project, hmu!
+If you want to contribute to this project, hmu!

 ### :notebook: Pre-Requisites (Libraries)
 Following libraries installed using platformIO, are swapable, but you figure it out :)